 WHY “ZINC HOUSE?”

-Our ZINC HOUSE FARM is named for a little prefab building shipped in 1850, from New York to the Port of Stockton, thence by 6-horse wagon team to a site on French Camp Road, near Highway 120.
-There, it was assembled “to the awe & wonder of locals,” perhaps becoming the first prefab building in California.
-The delivered cost, paid by Ebenezer Holt Allan, Canadian-born Stockton area farmer: $1,850; in 2020, about $65,000.
-The travel time: about 6 months.
+Our ZINC HOUSE FARM is named for the little prefab house shipped in 1850 from New York to the Port of Stockton, then via French Camp Slough and 6 horse Fisher Stage Line team to a site on French Camp Road, just north of Highway 120.
+The travel time New York to Stockton was about 6 months.

-Gold had been discovered in the Sierra Foothills near Sacramento in March of 1848.
-Though not yet a state, California’s population and prosperity were expanding exponentially.
+In March of 1848, gold was discovered in the Sierra Foothills east of Sacramento.
+Though not yet a state, now California’s population and prosperity were expanding exponentially.

-Soon, a wooden barn was built on the property to serve the horse teams and drivers carrying supplies to and from the Mother Lode.
-Records show that in 1853, 70 wagons, pulled by 6-horse teams laden with 5-8 tons of supplies passed, daily, between the Port of Stockton and Gold Country with a stop at ZINC HOUSE STATION.
+Immediately, Wagener built a wooden barn on his property to serve the horse teams and drivers carrying supplies to and from the Mother Lode.
+Records show that in 1853, as many as seventy wagons, pulled by six-horse teams laden with 5-8 tons of supplies passed, daily, between the Port of Stockton and Gold Country stopping at ZINC HOUSE STATION.
 Time to change teams: 2 minutes!
+A February 1861 Stockton newspaper report mentions a 40-mule pack train headed for Hornitos passing through Zinc House; each mule loaded with two to three hundred pounds of dry goods.
 Heavy traffic along this corridor is nothing new!

-In 1865, 12 years later, two large brick structures, a stable and a granary, replaced the wooden barn.
+By 1860 Wagner had built a large home on his property and in 1865, two large brick structures; stables and granary, replaced the wooden barn.
 The bricks were made on-site.
-One of the barns remains and can be seen to the south from Highway 120 and Wagner Road, 2 miles west of today’s ZINC HOUSE FARM.
-Found buried, a Chinese steam-cooker reveals Chinese workers cooked entire meals on one burner for travelers.
+One of the barns remains and can be seen to the south of Highway 120 and Wagner Road, 2 miles west of today’s ZINC HOUSE FARM.
+Found buried there, a Chinese steam-cooker reveals Chinese workers may have cooked entire meals for travelers over one fire.

 As mining operations declined, by 1864 Zinc House had become a shipping center for local grain farmers.